-Italian Cookies (Baci di Dama) are made with two melt-in-your-mouth hazelnut cookies held together with some good dark chocolate.
+Baci di Dama are Italian cookies made with two melt-in-your-mouth hazelnut cookies held together with some good dark chocolate.
 Italian cookies would make an excellent addition to the Christmas cookie platter!

 This post may contain affiliate links.
 Read my disclosure policy.

 Originating in the northwest region of Italy, these Italian Cookies are filled with tons of roasted hazelnuts.
-Combined with the dark chocolate, they remind me of Nutella (or this Ferrero Rocher Cake).
+Combined with the dark chocolate, they remind me of Dacquoise Cake (or this Ferrero Rocher Cake from Let the Baking Begin).
 Their texture is both crunchy and melt-in-your-mouth tender which makes it so hard to stop at just one!

 The Italian Cookies are perfect to serve next to a hot cup of strong coffee or espresso in the morning, or as an afternoon treat.
 The name, Baci di Dama, means “lady’s kisses” since the two halves of the cookies resemble two lips that come together for a kiss.